 Owned By: Town of Norwell

-In a certain section of the North River in Norwell, at low tide, a series of Atlantic white cedar logs protrude from the salt marsh.
+At a very specific spot on the North River in Norwell, at low tide, a series of cedar logs protrude from the salt marsh.
 We think that this is the remains of a late 17th- to early or mid 18th-century corduroy road!
 This is a historical and archaeological artifact.
 Please do not disturb it in any way!

 Local historian Paul F. McCarthy has been researching this intriguing artifact.
 He describes a corduroy road as being distinctly different from a landing or a wharf, and adds that it likely was used in the salt haying industry, as a staging area for the transfer of newly mown salt marsh hay.
 Using two-man hay poles, workers would transfer large stacks of hay onto boats called gundalows, and transport them downstream to landings from which they could be carted away.
 Salt marsh hay was used widely for animal feed, roof thatch and insulation in both homes and gardens.

 When built, this structure would have stood above the high tide line.
 Note how it is now only visible at low tide.
 The river environment has changed significantly over the past few centuries!
-Very likely, more remnants exist, but they remain buried under the topmost layer of the salt marsh.
+Very likely, more remnants exist, buried under the topmost layer of the salt marsh.

 No trails or land access.
 Accessible only on the North River.